zadid6pretam/iStructTab/README.md

 - **Image data** (e.g., medical images, natural images).
 - iStructTab itself is **not specific** to HAM10000: any dataset with tabular + image inputs can be used by providing a matching PyTorch `Dataset` / `DataLoader`.

-The key idea is to treat **both tabular features and image features as tokens**, then use **raph-Enhanced Descriptor Sequencing (GEDS** to learn a global permutation over all tokens before feeding them to a transformer-like encoder (linformer).
+The key idea is to treat **both tabular features and image features as tokens**, then use **Graph-Enhanced Descriptor Sequencing (GEDS)** to learn a global permutation over all tokens before feeding them to a transformer-like encoder (linformer).

 ## Citation